 Related reading: How To Use an Oven?

 Generally speaking, oven-safe cookware will have a marking on the bottom.
 However, here is a general guideline for quick reference-

 Plastics can melt and wood could burn.
 So, they shouldn’t be used in an oven.
 CPET( Crystallized Polyethylene Terephthalate) however is an exception as they have been crystallized to improve the temperature tolerance up to about 200 degrees Celsius.
 But whether they leach any harmful chemicals or not is unknown.

 Tempered glasses are heat-resistant and can be used for microwaving, baking and grilling.
 However, take care not to take out leftover food from the fridge or freezer and directly pop it into the oven as the drastic temperature change can cause micro-cracks which could over a period of time lead to the glass cracking.

 Cast iron cookware is oven safe.
 They are almost indestructible at the temperature a domestic oven can achieve.
 But you need to be careful placing the heavy cast iron pan on the glass turntable so that you don’t damage it.

 You might have noticed that most of the baking pans available in the market are made of aluminium.
 Due to their excellent heat conductivity, they can be used in an oven when you use a grill or convection function.

 But, you should NEVER microwave aluminium containers or foils.
-Currents of electricity flows through the aluminium and a high voltage could build up.
+Currents of electricity flow through the aluminium and a high voltage could build up.
 This could exceed the breakdown voltage of air and cause a spark or even worse a fire.

-Being a highly heat resistant material, ceramic is absolutely safe for microwave and convection heating.
+Being a highly heat-resistant material, ceramic is absolutely safe for microwave and convection heating.
 But ensure that they don’t have any metallic edges.